The Specular Derivative

 \section{Specular derivatives for single-variable functions}

-Here is our blueprint for specular derivatives in one-dimensional space $\mathbb{R}$.
-In Figure \ref{Fig : The blueprint for specular derivatives one-dimension}, a function $f$ is specularly differentiable in a open interval $(a, b) \subset \mathbb{R}$ even if $f$ is not defined at a countable sequence $\alpha_1$, $\alpha_2$, $\cdots$, $\alpha_n$ and is not differentiable at some points.
+Here is our blueprint for specular derivatives in the one-dimensional space $\mathbb{R}$.
+In Figure \ref{Fig : The blueprint for specular derivatives one-dimension}, a function $f$ is specularly differentiable in an open interval $(a, b) \subset \mathbb{R}$ even if $f$ is not defined at a countable sequence $\alpha_1$, $\alpha_2$, $\cdots$, $\alpha_n$ and is not differentiable at some points.